Riverhac/Pwn-Write-ups/protostar/README.md

 This was pretty tricky for me as I couldn't recognize the vulnerability easily.
 I didn't need an exploit to actually exploit this binary.
-Running the service two times would turn the authentication `ON`.
+Running the `service` with a long string would turn the auth->auth `set`.

 The magic lies in the statement :
 `auth = malloc(sizeof(auth));`

-This allocates only the size of a pointer, which is 4 bytes using malloc.
+This allocates only the size of a pointer, which is 4 bytes using `malloc()`.
 You can check this by playing around a bit with auth and service.
 In GDB, the following commands will help you get more clarity :
 ```